pDANSE: Particle-based Data-driven Nonlinear State Estimation from Nonlinear Measurements: Experiments and Results

 Next, we consider the Cartesian-to-spherical coordinate transformation function as a nonlinearity.
 Following \eqref{eq:measurementsys}, the elements of the measurement function $\bhn(\bstate_t)$ in this case are defined as follows:

 The measurement function in \eqref{eq:cart2sph3d_meas_fn} is of significance in target tracking, as in the case of a dish radar \cite{li2001survey}.

 This form of the nonlinearity in \eqref{eq:cart2sph3d_meas_fn} renders the BSE task quite challenging.
-The nonlinearity has phase wrapping components in the second and third elements in \eqref{eq:cart2sph3d_meas_fn}.
-We visually illustrate the BSE performance of PF and $\pdanse$ in Fig. \ref{fig:pdanse_cart2sph3d_3d_2col} at two SMNR values at $10$ dB and $20$ dB.
+The nonlinearity has phase wrapping components in the second and third elements in \eqref{eq:cart2sph3d_meas_fn}. {We visually illustrate the BSE performance of PF and $\pdanse$ in Fig. \ref{fig:pdanse_cart2sph3d_3d_1col_} at $\text{SMNR}=20$ dB.
 The BSE task appears quite challenging for both the semi-supervised and unsupervised versions, since they are uninformed about the STM and the phase wrapping components.
 We observe that PF, which knows the underlying STM, performs quite well.
-Also, $\pdanse$ $(\kappa = 2\%)$ performs better compared to $\pdanse$ $(\kappa = 0\%)$.
-We observe that the effect of the phase wrapping in the state estimate is noticeably reduced using semi-supervised learning compared to unsupervised learning.
+Also, $\pdanse$ $(\kappa = 0\%)$ and $\pdanse$ $(\kappa = 2\%)$ perform reasonably well compared to the PF. }

 Next, we show NMSE versus SMNR plots for $\pdanse$ against PF in Fig. \ref{fig:nmse_cart2sph3d_pdanse}.
 Both the unsupervised $\pdanse$ ($\kappa = 0\%$) and the semi-supervised $\pdanse$ ($\kappa=2\%$) are compared against the model-driven PF. $\pdanse$ provides similar performance to that of the PF.